 Within a year our first child, Joshua Thomas, was born.
 Soon after, my 23 year old husband was diagnosed with a rare form of brain cancer.
 We endured weeks of radiation and chemotherapy.
 For months Tom couldn’t drive our car or even walk in a straight line.
 It was heartbreaking.
 I remember one afternoon watching him carry our trash to the curb.
 I don’t know how many times he staggered and fell, so determined to do a man’s work.

-A year and 3 months later I married Ross Brodfuehrer, a tall and handsome man with a gentle spirit, brilliant mind, quick wit and a love for me and my boys.
-He adopted Joshua and Christopher and we became a family.
-We added another son, Benjamin David and daughter, Elizabeth Anne.
+A year and 3 months later I married a tall, handsome man with a gentle spirit, brilliant mind, quick wit and a love for me and my boys.
+Ross adopted my boys and we became a family.
+We added another son, Benjamin and a daughter, Elizabeth.

 Cinderella had found another Prince and was off again to the ball.
 Or so I thought.